hafiizhekom/daunesia-cnn/README.md

 - **Get Biggest Scratch**
 - **Replace White**

-> **Catatan:**
+> **Note:**
-> Multicolor preprocessing hanya digunakan untuk daun Dracaena/bambu rezeki putih.
+> Multicolor preprocessing is only used for Dracaena/lucky bamboo leaves.

 ---

 ## Workflow

 1. **Split Data**
-   - Pisahkan data menjadi train, test, dan validating.
+   - Split the data into train, test, and validation sets.
-   - Lakukan split data ke train & test.
+   - Perform data split for train & test.

 2. **Preprocessing**
-   - Terapkan preprocessing standar untuk daun biasa.
+   - Apply standard preprocessing for regular leaves.
-   - Terapkan multicolor preprocessing untuk daun Dracaena.
+   - Apply multicolor preprocessing for Dracaena leaves.

 3. **Training**
-   - Latih model dengan berbagai arsitektur CNN (AlexNet, LeNet5, ResNet50, LeafNet, Custom1, Custom2).
+   - Train the model with various CNN architectures (AlexNet, LeNet5, ResNet50, LeafNet, Custom1, Custom2).

 4. **Validation**
-   - Validasi model menggunakan data validasi.
+   - Validate the model using the validation data.

 5. **Predict**
-   - Prediksi jenis daun pada data baru menggunakan model terlatih.
+   - Predict the leaf type on new data using the trained model.

 ---